ejderha/MouseyNotifierApiExample/README.md

-# MouseyNotifierApiExample
+# Mousey Notifier Api Example
-Mousey Notifier API Example project, all you need to make the Notifier work for your projects.
+Mousey Notifier API Example project, all you need to make the Mousey Notifier work for your projects.

 This is the example MVC (ASP.Net) api project for the Mousey Notifier integration.